V01D-PH03N1X/portfolio-web/README.md

 - [React Icons](https://react-icons.github.io/react-icons/) - Include popular icons in your React projects easily with react-icons
 - [Vite](https://vitejs.dev/) - A fast, modern build tool that focuses on speed and performance
+- [Motion](https://motion.dev/) - A library for creating animations

 ## License